| About the document | |

 11.1 The Leeds City Council Tenancy Agreement sets out a tenant’s responsibilities in relation to electrical safety and the repair and maintenance of fixed electrical installations in the tenancy conditions.
 Tenants must:

-- provide access for the council to carry out inspections of installations and Infrastructure, and for any repairs that are required, provided that reasonable notice is given
+- provide access for the council to carry out inspections of installations and infrastructure, and for any repairs that are required, provided that reasonable notice is given,

-- immediately report any repairs, defects or damage that is the council's responsibility
+- immediately report any repairs, defects or damage that is the council’s responsibility,

-- obtain written permission from the council before making any electrical alterations, and only use appropriately qualified and competent people to carry out work on electrical installations
+- obtain written permission from the council before making any electrical alterations, and only use appropriately qualified and competent people to carry out work on electrical installations,

-- not tamper with any electrical equipment, wiring or meters
+- not tamper with any electrical equipment, wiring or meters.

-11.2 Residents who are wanting to report a non-urgent safety concern can do so by sending an email to
+11.2 Residents who are wanting to report a non-urgent safety concern can do so by sending an email to buildingsafety@leeds.gov.uk

 12. Access

-12.1 Access to individual homes to complete inspections, servicing, replacements and repairs will be via and agreed appointment and after a reasonable period of notice.
-This is generally a minimum of 5 working days-notice but may longer for more disruptive work such as rewires.
+12.1 Access to individual homes to complete inspections, servicing, replacements and repairs will be via an agreed appointment and after a reasonable period of notice.
+This is generally a minimum of 5 working days-notice but may be longer for more disruptive work such as rewires.
 Access procedures include reasonable flexibility to allow residents to be able to rearrange appointments at a time more suitable to themselves.

 12.2 To help residents in making convenient appointments, a limited number of weekend and evening appointments are available and may be made available.
 These will be considered upon request.

-12.4 Where access is not achieved on either the first or second appointed visits, the contactor will leave a 'no access' notice which includes details on how to re-arrange the appointment.
+12.3.2 Where access is not achieved on either the first or second appointed visits, the contactor will leave a ‘no access’ notice which includes details on how to re-arrange the appointment.

-12.6 If access remains outstanding after the third appointment, and the electrical inspection is overdue or at risk of becoming overdue, appropriate formal action will be considered in-line with the Tenancy Agreement and available legal provisions.
+12.3.4 If access remains outstanding after the third appointment, and the electrical inspection is overdue or at risk of becoming overdue, appropriate formal action will be considered in-line with the Tenancy Agreement and available legal provisions.

-12.7 Communal area inspections and service programmes will be undertaken during daytime hours with access given to service providers through the operational management team.
+12.4 Communal area inspections and service programmes will be undertaken during daytime hours with access given to service providers through the operational management team.

-12.8 Access for urgent and routine repairs will be arranged via a pre-arranged appointment.
+12.5 Access for urgent and routine repairs will be arranged via a pre-arranged appointment.

-12.10 Any suspected tampering, interference or unauthorised alteration of metering equipment will be reported to the supplier as fraud and tenancy action may also be taken.
+12.7 Any suspected tampering, interference or unauthorised alteration of metering equipment will be reported to the supplier as fraud and tenancy action may also be taken.

 13. Smoke detectors